Ekansh-K/Memes_Vibe_Classifier/README.md

 - Threshold sweep on val (0.5 is a bad default here)
 - Per-type Stage-2 thresholds (e.g. Racist ~0.50, rarer types higher)

-I also trained a dedicated **Stage-1 stack** (full fine-tune text models, Hate-CLIPper-style align fusion, light VLM LoRA, probability ensemble) to push the binary gate without rewriting Stage 2.
+We also trained a dedicated **Stage-1 stack** (full fine-tune text models, Hate-CLIPper-style align fusion, light VLM LoRA, probability ensemble) to push the binary gate without rewriting Stage 2.

 ---

-## How my Stage 1 compares to other work on MMHS150K
+## How our Stage 1 compares to other work on MMHS150K

 Stage 1 is the binary gate: **Hate vs NotHate**.
 That is the setup almost every paper reports on this dataset, so it is the fairest place to compare.